phoenix303/snappy/README.md

 # snappy
-A collection of instructive SNAP programs
+A collection of instructive SNAP programs.

+#New